manvimadan12/Beauty-of-Algorithms-/README.md

 # Beauty-of-Algorithms-
-This repository contains the implementation of powerful algorithms in C++/C. These implements should be favoured when performance is a key metric.
+This repository contains my revision notes and codes for algorithm design and analysis.